pchlenski/gda_project/README.md

   * scm_large.py: data-generating code for SCM-Large

 * experiments
+  * Generating_ROC_curves: notebook for experiments in section 3.3.2
+  * Observing_statistic_distribution_for_embeddings: notebook for experiments in section 3.3.3
   * IRM_experiment: notebook for experiments in section 4.3
   * PCA_and_independence: notebook for experiments in section 4.1, 4.2
   * Prediction_tests: notebook for experiments in section 3.4